Healthcare Equality Index: Default Surrogate Selection Laws

 Default Surrogate-Selection Policy Recommendations, By Tier:

-- Tier 1: “LGBT-Inclusive” Surrogate-Selection States: Hospitals located in Tier 1 States should monitor relationship recognition law, incorporating it into any existing hospital policies.
+- Tier 1: “LGBTQ-Inclusive” Surrogate-Selection States: Hospitals located in Tier 1 States should monitor relationship recognition law, incorporating it into any existing hospital policies.
 For example, hospitals located in these states should update existing surrogate-selection priority lists to include newly recognized relationships (e.g. same-sex marriage, domestic partnerships, and civil unions) at the appropriate surrogate priority level.

 - Tier 2: “Second Class Status” Surrogate-Selection States: Hospitals located in Tier 2 States should review current protocol relating to the selection of surrogates.
 Particular attention should be paid to situations involving the obvious existence of a same-sex significant other who satisfies the “close friend” category of individuals.
 Procedures should be in place to assist providers in efficiently proceeding through a priority list when a same-sex significant other is the most knowledgeable person to make healthcare decisions on behalf of the incapacitated patient.
 For example, many default surrogate-selection statutes require the “close friend” individual to file an affidavit attesting to their close relationship with the incapacitated patient, under penalty of perjury.
 Hospitals in Tier 2 States should have form affidavits for this purpose available on file and readily accessible for these situations.